rakrkracker/digit-recognizer/README.md

 ## mnist dataset
 The data is taken from the mnist (Modified National Institute of Standards and Technology) dataset.
 Each image is 28 pixels in height and 28 pixels in width, for a total of 784 pixels in total.
 Each pixel has a single pixel-value associated with it, indicating the lightness or darkness of that pixel, with higher numbers meaning darker.
 This pixel-value is an integer between 0 and 255, inclusive.
-There are 785 labeled examples to word with.<br/>
+There are 42000 labeled examples to work with.<br/>
 ![mnist dataset](https://github.com/rakrkracker/digit-recognizer/blob/master/images/mnist_ex.png)

 ## Libraries used